King (2008 film)

+The film follows King, a wealthy heir who is presumed dead after an assassination attempt, leading to a series of events involving mistaken identities and a conspiracy within his own family.
+The film's comedy scenes have gained cult status and are frequently referenced in Telugu internet culture and meme pages.

 Plot

 King hails from a royal family, having taken over the legacy and riches after the death of his father, Raja Ravi Chandra Varma.
 King has a younger brother Ajay, a mother, a maternal uncle, and his late father's three sisters, who are married.
 Their husbands are Appaji, Kona Venkat, and Gopi Mohan.
 The uncles steal money that is for the workers.
 They make it look as though the employee Chandu is responsible.
 King believes and fires Chandu.
 Suddenly, King knew the uncles had hidden the money in their room.
 He kept quiet because of his aunts.

-Before King leaves the airport, this mysterious guy is after King.
+Before King leaves the airport a mysterious guy follows King.
 A few days later, King and Swapna discuss something next to a graveyard.
-The same mysterious guy from the airport tries to shoot King but misses.
-King chases the shooter to the graveyard, but the shooter suddenly disappears.
+The same creepy guy from the airport tries to shoot King but misses.
+King chases the shooter to the cemetery, but the shooter suddenly disappears.
 Munna calls King's cell phone.
 King tells Munna that he's in a graveyard.
 Munna asks if King is OK, to which he says yes.
 Unfortunately, Swapna shoots King from behind.
 He sees her face and realizes that she is working with the shooter.
-Swapna shoots King again.
+Swapna reshoots King.
 King is presumed dead.
 Munna tells the police that King went missing.
 At least one day later, when the police take Munna to a hospital morgue, a dead body looks like King.
-Munna lies to the police that none of the corpses are King's body.
+Munna tells the police that none of the corpses are King's body.
 Kona Venkat and Gopi Mohan say that Appaji's responsible for King's disappearance.
 Appaji escapes, and it is assumed that he is responsible.
 King's mother believes that her son is safe.

 Another story thread is incorporated through the introduction of gangster Bottu Seenu, who falls in love with singer Sravani.
 Sravani does not care for a wastrel like Bottu Seenu, so he poses as a software engineer named Sarath to impress her.
 Bottu Seenu meets the real Sarath.
 Sravani's elder brother Gnaneswar knows Bottu Seenu, but he would get mad at Bottu Seenu for loving Sravani.
 Bottu Seenu pretends to be Sarath, who wears a tie, shirt, and pants.
 Gnaneswar gets fooled too.
 The real Sarath imposes Bottu Seenu in front of a cop by mistake.
-The cop mistakes Sarath for Bottu Seenu and beats him up badly in a hilarious way.